Skip to content

 Epidaurus Architecture

-The sacred sanctuary of Asklepios, which was revered as the most magnificent of all Greek sanctuaries, made Epidaurus famous throughout the ancient Greek world.
+The sacred sanctuary of Asklepios, revered as one of the most magnificent Greek sanctuaries, made Epidaurus famous throughout the ancient world.

-The ancient theatre of Epidaurus, which is dedicated to Asklepios and is beautifully surrounded by lush terrain, is one of the best-preserved structures in the world and the greatest example of ancient Greek architecture.
+The ancient theatre of Epidaurus, dedicated to Asklepios and beautifully surrounded by lush terrain, is one of the best-preserved structures in the world and the most outstanding example of ancient Greek architecture.

 On the slopes of Mount Kynortion, it was constructed by Polykleitos in the latter part of the 4th century.
 This design, which includes a stage, orchestra, and auditorium, is typical of theatres from the Hellenistic era.
 It is

-divided into two portions by a semi-circular aisle; the bottom half contains 34 rows of benches, while the later-added top section has 21 rows.
+divided into two portions by a semi-circular aisle; the bottom half contains 34 benches, while the later-added top section has 21 rows.

-Even today, the theatre at Epidaurus that was devoted to the God of healing is renowned for its superb acoustics and vast size.
-Contrary to other Greek ancient theatres, Epidaurus’ theatre did not change during the Roman era, keeping its original design until the end of antiquity.
+Even today, the theatre at Epidaurus, devoted to the God of healing, is renowned for its superb acoustics and vast size.
+Contrary to other ancient Greek theatres, Epidaurus’ theatre did not change during the Roman era, keeping its original design until the end of antiquity.

-The curious monuments and views at the Epidaurus ancient site will astound the visitor.
-However, the historic site is not the only place where Epidaurus’ architecture may be found.
+The curious monuments and views at the ancient site of Epidaurus will astound the visitor.
+However, the historic site is not the only place Epidaurus’ architecture may be found.

 Nea Epidaurus, a lovely community located nearby and tucked behind the remnants of a Venetian fortress, is situated on the hillside slopes of a narrow valley.
-A lovely collection of homes with tiled roofs may be found there, but getting there requires walking past a lot of vibrant yards.
+A beautiful collection of homes with tiled roofs may be found there, but getting there requires walking past many vibrant yards.

 The Agios Ioannis Church and Agnoundos Monastery are both of significant significance.